XanderTheDev/xmrig-solar-program/README.md

 ### 6. Copy your XMRig to the correct location and change location in main.py

 Copy your XMRig config.json and move it to ~/.config/xmrig/config.json if not already.
-Then in goodwe_scripts/main.py change YOUR_USERNAME to your username in the XMRIG_CMD variable.
+Then in goodwe_scripts/main.py change YOUR_USER to your username in the XMRIG_CMD variable.

 ### 7. Change kWh price in index.html